prabintp/daraljk/_portfolio/school-logos.markdown

 client: Mesa Public Schools
 project: Brand Redesigns
-desc:
-  Rebranding initiatives for Taft, Keller and Stevenson Elementaries.

 website: http://www.mpsaz.org/
 date: 2016-05-04
 tag: branding

 title: Mesa Public Schools | Brand Redesigns
-summary: Rebranding initiatives for Taft, Keller and Stevenson Elementaries.
+description: Rebranding initiatives for Taft, Keller and Stevenson Elementaries.
 Identities were printed in promotional materials and utilized in the design of each school’s new marquee, visible to all passing traffic.

 hero-image: /images/projects/mps-collateral/taft-keller-stevenson.jpg
 ---